 With the commands supplied in this memo, there are no loops.
 The control structures supplied--if, elsif, and else--run a block either once or not at all.
-So there are two arguments, the test and the block.

 2.9.
 Commands

 Sieve scripts are sequences of commands.
 Commands can take any of the tokens above as arguments, and arguments may be either tagged or positional arguments.
 Not all commands take all arguments.